UMAprotocol/optimistic-truth-bot/tweet_generator/README.md

 - Intelligent tweet content generation with hashtags
 - Caching to reduce API load
 - Robust error handling and logging
+- Market ID deduplication to prevent duplicate tweets about the same market
 - **Demo mode** - uses real data but only logs potential tweets to console (no actual posting)
 - Mock mode for testing with simulated data